| |

 If you can afford the time and the money, and you're single, head for Lisdoonvarna this September and early October.
 You never know - as well as enjoying all of the good-natured fun and grand "craic", you might also find the perfect mate!

-2004 Festival Highlights
+Festival Highlights

-The music kicks off at 6pm on Friday evening in all venues around the town and continues until 4am Saturday morning.
-After a few hours sleep and a good hearty breakfast music commences again at the Spa Wells and all the other venues at 10am and again goes around the clock until 4am on Sunday morning.
-If you are still fit for more, Sunday's music starts again at 10am until the small hours of Monday morning.
+The music kicks off at 6pm on Friday evenings in all venues around the town and continues until 4am Saturday morning.
+After a few hours sleep and a good hearty breakfast, music commences again, If visitors are still fit for more, Sunday's music starts again at 10am until the small hours of Monday morning.
+The Spa Wells is traditionally famous for having the 1st dance of the day followed by a glass of spa water.

 The Lisdoonvarna Race Meeting takes place with Horse- and Sulki-Racing.
-This is a three day flapping meeting (which is an amateur race meeting) run under the sules of the Horse & Pony Association.
+This is a three day flapping meeting (which is an amateur race meeting) run under the rules of the Horse & Pony Association.
 Some of the top international jockeys began their careers at these meetings.
 There are six races daily with prize money of up to Euro 1,500 per race.
 Entries are taken from all around the country and many bookmakers attend.
 Stabling for all animals is available free and accommodation can be arranged locally.
 All in all, a most exciting and colourful event not to be missed.

 Willie Daly, one of Lisdoonvarna's official matchmakers can be contacted by e-mail at matchmaking@eircom.net or you can visit his WebSite at: Willie Daly.
 He will be glad to answer any queries regarding all aspects of: